sonwabisoCyber/HTML-Course/README.md

 ### CSS
 - Lesson 1 - CSS Syntax and Selectors
 - Lesson 2 and 3 - CSS(Still syntax and selectors)
+- Lesson 4 - The Box Model.
+Learned the CSS box model including height, width, padding, border, margin, overflow and visibility.
+Covered how vertical margins collapse and how margin: 0 auto centres elements.